CrossyChainsaw/Portfolio/README.md

 ## Outcome 3: Agile method
 *You choose and implement the most suitable agile software development method for your software project.*

-(vertel iets over jira en groepsproject)
+(vertel iets over jira scrum en groepsproject)
-(vertel iets over github en individual)
+(vertel iets over github waterfal en individual)

 ## Outcome 4: CI/CD
 *You design and implement a (semi)automated software release process that matches the needs of the project context.*